bytecod3/Project-Shadow-Flight/README.md

 ## Related documents
-A list of related documents realated to this pject are provided below.
+A list of related documents related to this project are provided below.
 They include diagrams, schematics, design source files, datasheets, 2D diagrams, 3D assembly diagrams, test information and logs etc.

 ## Relevent videos and resource materials